OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 The Challenge: Too Many Options, Too Little Clarity

-The result?
-42 different flow configurations to understand.
+This creates a matrix of possibilities: 7 response types × 3 response modes × various scope combinations = 42+ different flow configurations to understand.
 Rather than rely on documentation alone, I built an automated testing framework to examine how these flows actually behave.

-Methodology: Automated Flow Testing
+Methodology: Automated OAuth2/OIDC Flow Testing

 # Core testing parameters